lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level3/free-energy-calculation.rst

 ..  container:: justify

-    where :math:`\Delta G` is the free energy difference, :math:`R` the gas constant,
+    where :math:`\Delta G` is the free energy difference, :math:`R` is the gas constant,
-    :math:`T` the temperature,
+    :math:`T` is the temperature,
-    :math:`p` the pressure,
+    :math:`p` is the pressure,
-    and :math:`p_0` the reference pressure.
+    and :math:`p_0` is a reference pressure.
-    As an illustration, let us apply this method to an extremely simple configuration that consists of a few particles diffusing in a box in the presence of a position-dependent repelling force that makes the center
-    of the box a relatively unfavorable area to explore.
+    As an illustration, let us apply this method to an extremely simple configuration that consists of a few particles diffusing in a box in the presence of a position-dependent repelling force that makes the center of the box a relatively unfavorable area to explore.

 Basic LAMMPS parameters
 -----------------------